GyulyVGC/listeners/README.md

 This library wants to fill this gap, and it aims to be:
 - **Cross-platform**: it currently supports Windows, Linux and macOS
 - **Performant**: it internally uses low-level system APIs
-- **Simple**: it exposes a single API to get all the listening processes
+- **Simple**: it exposes intuitive APIs to get details about the listening processes
 - **Lightweight**: it has only the strictly necessary dependencies

 ## Roadmap